-- 1) Managing information through the collection and dissemination of crisis-related information; - 2) Managing meaning through initiatives to influence how people perceive the crisis and related organisations.
+- 1) managing\ information through the collection and dissemination of crisis-related information: - 2) managing\ meaning through initiatives to influence how people perceive the crisis and related organisations.

-Pertinent to this project (see D3.2 for example), both involve the sharing of information with a view to positively influencing the behaviour of the public during crisis situations, many of which have the potential for cascading effects.
+Both involve the sharing of information with a view to positively influencing the behaviour of the public during crisis situations, many of which have the potential for cascading effects.
 Researchers such as Sturges (1994) and Barton (2001) identify three categories of crisis response strategy available to emergency managers in order to achieve this objective:

-- 1) Instructing information that helps stakeholders e.g. citizens to take appropriate measures to protect themselves from physical or financial harm during a crisis; - 2) Adjusting information e.g. expressions of sympathy that are designed to help these stakeholders cope with the psychological trauma associated with the crisis situation; - 3) Internalising information that sets out to repair the reputation of the organisation(s) affected by the crisis.
+- metasuteset dinformation that helps stakeholders e.g. citizens to take appropriate protect themselves from physical or financial harm during a crisis; - 2) adjusting information e.g. expressions of sympathy that are designed to help these stakeholders cope with the psychological trauma associated with the crisis situation: - 3) internalising information that sets out to repair the reputation of the organisation(s) affected by the crisis.

-Crisis communication scholars such as Coombs (2010) have promoted an evidence-based framework for the selection of crisis response strategies such as those listed above.
-Developed over ten years, Situational Crisis Communication Theory (SCCT) is based on the assumption that crises are always negative events which stakeholders can only make sense of through the attribution of responsibility for such incidents (see Figure 2.1).
-A two-step process is envisaged that involves an evaluation of the type of crisis followed by factors, such as the reputation of the organisation or whether there is a history of similar crises, that intensify attributions of the organisation's crisis responsibility (Coombs 2015: 144).
-Effective crisis response requires organisational rhetoric to be appropriate for the "level of reputational threat posed by the crisis" (Olsson, 2014: 115).
+Situational Crisis Communication Theory (SCCT) is based on the assumption that crises are always negative events which stakeholders can only make sense of through the attribution of responsibility.
+A two-step process is presented that involves an evaluation of the type of crisis followed by that of factors that intensify attribution of responsibility (such as the reputation of the organisation or whether there is a history of similar crises, Coombs 2015: 144).
+Effective crisis response requires the organisational rhetoric to be appropriate for the "level of reputational threat posed by the crisis" (Olsson, 2014: 115).
+Clearly SCCT may be better suited towards managing the reputational harm arising from organisational crises than preventing cascading effects during man-made or natural disasters.
+SCCT doesn't fully account for the diversity of opinions that may exist within the population about who is responsible for a crisis (Benoit, 2014).
+Yet, the two-stage process does appear to bear some relevance to emergency managers, particularly its insistence upon the assessment of the crisis type and the attribution of responsibility for the management of such incidents.